kgateway-dev/kgateway.io/content/docs/integrations/argo.md

 description: Use {{< reuse "docs/snippets/product-name.md" >}} with Argo Rollouts.
 ---

 [Argo Rollouts](https://argoproj.github.io/rollouts/) is a Kubernetes controller that provides advanced deployment capabilities such as blue-green, canary, canary analysis, experimentation, and progressive delivery features to Kubernetes.
-Because Argo Rollouts supports the Kubernetes Gateway API, you can use Argo Rollouts to control how traffic is split and forwarded from the proxies that {{< reuse "docs/snippets/product-name.md" >}} v2 manages to the apps in your cluster.
+Because Argo Rollouts supports the {{< reuse "docs/snippets/k8s-gateway-api-name.md" >}}, you can use Argo Rollouts to control how traffic is split and forwarded from the proxies that {{< reuse "docs/snippets/product-name.md" >}} v2 manages to the apps in your cluster.

 ## Before you begin